AuDigitalHealth/lingo/docs/CONFIGURATION.md

     // These may speed up the performance of some of the create product api calls to snowstorm,
     // but if not supplied will not break the application.
     // CIS is the content identifier service and is used to get availible ids for created concepts before they are created.
-    // This allows Snomio to create concepts in batch when creating multiple concepts, rather than one at a time. cis.api.url=
+    // This allows Lingo to create concepts in batch when creating multiple concepts, rather than one at a time. cis.api.url=
     cis.username=
     cis.password=
-    // The location of where you want to save attachments that are saved to tickets. snomio.attachments.directory=
+    // The location of where you want to save attachments that are saved to tickets.
+    Lingo.attachments.directory=
     // If you intend to have an external api to be called that supplies generated names for products,
     // if this is not supplied the message 'Generated Name Unavailable' is given to each newly created product name.generator.api.url=